Parity Sheaves: Applications

 If $J \subset K$ are subsets of $\{1, \dots, l \}$ the canonical quotient map

 is a morphism of ind-varieties.

-\begin{prop} If $K$ is of finite type then both $\pi_*$ and $\pi^*$ preserve parity. \end{prop}
+\begin{prop} If $K$ is of finite type then both $(\pi^J_K)_*$ and $(\pi^J_k)^*$ preserve parity. \end{prop}

-\begin{proof} Because a complex is parity if and only if it is parity after applying the forgetful functor, it is clearly enough to deal with the non-equivariant case (i.e. that we are in situation \eqref{KMFV-const}).
+\begin{proof} For the duration the proof we abbreviate $\pi := \pi^J_K$.
+Because a complex is parity if and only if it is parity after applying the forgetful functor, it is clearly enough to deal with the non-equivariant case (i.e. that we are in situation \eqref{KMFV-const}).
 Moreover, as the stratification of $\GC/ \PC_{K}$ by $\BC$-orbits refines the stratification by $\PC_I$-orbits we may assume without loss of generality that $I = \emptyset$.
-By \cite[Proposition 7.1.5]{Ku}, $\pi$ is a stratified proper morphism between the stratified ind-varieties $\GC/ \PC_{J}$ and $\GC/ \PC_{K}$.
+It is known (see the discussion of \cite{Ku} around Proposition 7.1.5) that $\pi$ is a stratified proper morphism between the stratified ind-varieties $\GC/ \PC_{J}$ and $\GC/ \PC_{K}$.
 Moreover, the same proposition shows that the restriction of $\pi$ to a stratum in $\GC/ \PC_{K}$ is simply a projection between affine spaces.
 If follows that $\pi$ is even and hence $\pi_*$ preserves parity complexes by Proposition \ref{prop-evenpush}.